-Ecole hôtelière de Lausanne (EHL) recently released a comprehensive Hospitality Innovation Industry Report, authored by Dr. Carlos Martin-Rios, an Associate Professor at EHL.
+EHL recently released a comprehensive hotel industry report: the Hospitality Industry Innovation Report, authored by Dr. Carlos Martin-Rios, an Associate Professor at EHL.

 Dr. Rios has been tracking hospitality innovation for the past several years, surveying hundreds of managers and interviewing more than 50 executives and thought-leaders to produce this report.

-The key objective of this research is to increase knowledge about the adoption of innovative practices by global hospitality businesses, and to support the integration of innovation strategy into hospitality business strategy.
+The key objective of the hotel industry report is to increase knowledge about the adoption of innovative practices by global hospitality businesses, and to support the integration of innovation strategy into hospitality business strategy.

 Understanding what innovation is to cultivate it